Tag Archives: mycelium tech

 We had already begun to build the multiversity, based on theories of parallel worlds, experiments to revision, islands preserving history, culture, ecology, knowledges, and languages.

-We imagined ourselves on arks, like medieval Irish monks who protected ancient manuscripts from marauders, like elders telling stories, making offerings, tending the shrines of ancestors, like archivists of queer zines, like hippy hoarders with all the old press clippings, composition books filled with ball point scrawl, meeting notes, and photos of a revolution, like keepers of heirloom seed collections, of vinyl, or genome projects…
+We imagined ourselves on arks, like medieval Irish monks who protected ancient manuscripts from marauders, like elders telling stories, making offerings, tending the shrines of ancestors, like archivists of queer zines, like hippy hoarders with their old press clippings, composition books filled with ball point scrawl, meeting notes, and photos of a revolution, like keepers of heirloom seed collections, of vinyl, or genome projects…

 Mycelium Tech

-Mushroom specialist Paul Stamets: “we need to have a paradigm shift in our consciousness.
-If we don’t get our act together and come in commonality and understanding with the organisms that sustain us today, not only will we destroy those organisms, but we will destroy ourselves.[*]
+Still, Stamets warned, “we need to have a paradigm shift in our consciousness.
+If we don’t get our act together and come in commonality and understanding with the organisms that sustain us today, not only will we destroy those organisms, but we will destroy ourselves.”

 In the early 1990s a close-knit group of geniuses, the Synergists, built and tested the first biosphere in the desert of Arizona.
-It was to be the first of many, designed with the goal of collecting data and of troubleshooting—so that one day they could create a spaceship or an extra-terrestrial colony on which to preserve earth.
+It was to be the first of many, designed with the goal of collecting data and of troubleshooting—so that one day they could create a spaceship or an extra-terrestrial colony on which to preserve life from Earth.

-They traveled the planet collecting species for their mini jungle and their mini ocean, their mini forest, their mini meadow.
+They traveled the globe collecting species for their mini jungle and their mini ocean, their mini forest and their mini meadow.
 “Do you know how many flowers it takes to feed a hummingbird?” one asked.
-They made a mystical home, a mini earth, wherein they knew every living being and felt their interconnectedness with all life.
+They made a mystical home, wherein they knew every living being and felt their interconnectedness with all life.

 But when they tried to to live off that land, they suffocated and starved.
 They went insane on carbon dioxide poisoning, fighting and spinning conspiracy theories against one another.
-The animals suffered helplessly.
-In the end, the synergists had to bring in oxygen from outside in order to survive the full two years of their experiment.[†]
+The animals suffered needlessly.
+In the end, the Synergists had to bring in oxygen from outside in order to survive the full two years of their experiment.

-The SIA had learned two things since then.
+The SIA had learned two things from the Synergists.
 One, maintain secrecy.
-Two, depend on the Great Mycelium.
+Two, work with the Great Mycelium.

-Throughout the earth. the vegetative part of a fungus, consisting of a network of fine white filaments, called the mycelia, link into root systems of trees, plants, and other mycelial webs and transfer information and nutrition.
+It is now well known that the vegetative part of a fungus, consisting of a network of fine white filaments, called the mycelia, link into root systems of trees, plants, and other mycelial webs and transfer information and nutrition.

-The synergists had cut their world off from the source of life beneath.
+Perhaps the Synergists had cut their world off from this, the source of life beneath.

-The intelligence of plants, laughed off by some scientists, grew from the complex mind of the mycelium, which grows like neurons or the nerve cells in our minds, like the dark matter of space, like the network of the internet.
+The intelligence of plants, laughed off by some scientists until recently, grew from the complex mind of the mycelium, which, as Stamets pointed out, grows like neurons or the nerve cells in our minds, like the dark matter of space, and like the network of the internet.

 According to the research of Suzanne Simard, a forest ecologist at the University of British Columbia, “trees in a forest organize themselves into far-flung networks” and use the mycelium, which “connects their roots to exchange information and even goods.”
 Trees communicate, “convey warnings of insect attacks, and also to deliver carbon, nitrogen, and water to trees in need.”